← Back to blog

 Summary

-Stream processing systems that store complete state typically have the following characteristics:
+Stream processing systems that store complete state typically have these characteristics:

-We will use the example of Shared Arrangement in Differential Dataflow (the computation engine underneath Materialize) to explain the implementation of shared state.
-Differential Dataflow will be used as an abbreviation for Differential Dataflow.
+We will use shared arrangements in Differential Dataflow (the computation engine underneath Materialize) to explain how shared state is implemented.

 Arrange Operators and Arrangements in Differential Dataflow